Mastins

 1904 Fire

-On the 9th of December 1904, Mastins suffered a disastrous fire.
-Nearly £12,000 of damages was caused.
-The drapery establishment was partially ruined.
-There was a narrow escape for girls in the store and two firemen.
-This was the first time in the history of the Hastings fire brigade that all the men were called out, and may have been the biggest ever faced by the volunteer brigade.
+On the 9th of December 1904, Mastins suffered a disastrous fire, with nearly £12,000 of damages caused.
+The blaze reportedly partially ruined the store, with a narrow escape for girls employed in the store and two firemen.
+This was the first time in the history of the Hastings fire brigade that all the men were called out, and may have been the biggest fire ever faced by the volunteer brigade.
 The scene was captured by Judges on their postcards.
-Business was at a standstill for some time afterwards.[2]
+Business was at a standstill for some time afterwards.[5]

 Images